A look at Contractors All Risk Insurance, a policy for construction projects that covers a broad range of risks.

 Who takes out the Contractors’ All Risk policy under JCT contracts?

-Generally, standard JCT construction contracts require a Contractors’ All Risk policy to be taken out by one of the parties (as specified in the contract) in the “joint names” of the contractor and the employer which, unless the JCT contract is amended, must cover the replacement value of the works plus 15% of the replacement value to cover professional fees associated with the replacement.
+Generally, standard JCT construction contracts require a Contractors’ All Risk policy to be taken out by one of the parties (as specified in the contract) in the “joint names” of the contractor and the employer which, unless the JCT contract is amended, must cover the replacement value of the works plus an additional15% to cover professional fees associated with the replacement.

 For new-build projects, the parties must decide between themselves whether the contractor or the employer takes out the policy.
 Generally, a contractor will be prepared to cover this obligation where it has an annual policy covering all projects it is working on up to a certain size.
 For more complex and high-value projects, the employer might prefer to cover this obligation by arranging a one-off, project-specific policy.